A Subsampling Line-Search Method with Second-Order Results: Abstract

 \section{Abstract}

 In many contemporary optimization problems such as those arising in machine learning, it can be computationally challenging or even infeasible to evaluate an entire function or its derivatives.
-This motivates the use of stochastic algorithms that sample problem data, which can jeopardize the guarantees obtained through classical globalization techniques in optimization such as a trust region or a line search.
+This motivates the use of stochastic algorithms that sample problem data, which can jeopardize the guarantees obtained through classical globalization techniques in optimization such as a line search.
 Using subsampled function values is particularly challenging for the latter strategy, which relies upon multiple evaluations.
-On top of that all, there has been an increasing interest for nonconvex formulations of data-related problems, such as training deep learning models.
-For such instances, one aims at developing methods that converge to second-order stationary points quickly, i.e., escape saddle points efficiently.
-This is particularly delicate to ensure when one only accesses subsampled approximations of the objective and its derivatives.
+For nonconvex data-related problems, such as training deep learning models, one aims at developing methods that converge to second-order stationary points quickly, i.e., escape saddle points efficiently.
+This is particularly difficult to ensure when one only accesses subsampled approximations of the objective and its derivatives.

 In this paper, we describe a stochastic algorithm based on negative curvature and Newton-type directions that are computed for a subsampling model of the objective.
 A line-search technique is used to enforce suitable decrease for this model, and for a sufficiently large sample, a similar amount of reduction holds for the true objective.
-By using probabilistic reasoning, we can then obtain worst-case complexity guarantees for our framework, leading us to discuss appropriate notions of stationarity in a subsampling context.
+We then present worst-case complexity guarantees for a notion of stationarity tailored to the subsampling context.
 Our analysis encompasses the deterministic regime, and allows us to identify sampling requirements for second-order line-search paradigms.
 As we illustrate through real data experiments, these worst-case estimates need not be satisfied for our method to be competitive with first-order strategies in practice.

 }